Batmanian/KeithDunstan/src/posts/no-brains-at-all/9_walking_the_tightrope.md

 Ah, but with Caesar's death there was the problem of Caesar's spoils.
 There was the problem of probate.
 The properties in New South Wales had to go.
 Furthermore Rupert, Sir Keith's son, did not have the cash to hang onto both the Courier-Mail in Brisbane and the News in Adelaide.
 He had to make a choice. lie chose the News and so News Limited ultimately became the launching pad for the great publishing empire he developed around the world.
 Under the terms of Sir Keith's will the Herald and Weekly Times had first option to buy the controlling interest in the Courier-Mail.

-When the Herald and Weekly Times took up the option, Cohn Bednall saw no future in his newspaper career.
+When the Herald and Weekly Times took up the option, Colin Bednall saw no future in his newspaper career.
 No longer could his dream of becoming leader of the Herald and Weekly Times empire come true.
 He did not believe he could work under Williams so he resigned.
 It was a mistake.
 Almost certainly Williams would not have been vindictive, and there was just a chance that Bednall might even have outlasted him to become managing director himself.

 In late 1953 Marie and I sailed home with two children, aboard the P & 0 liner Strathmore.
 It was a glorious, happy five weeks on the water.
 I arrived in Melbourne to learn that Bednall had resigned from the Courier-Mail and it was very likely that I was out of a job or, if not out of a job, forced to beg a return to the Herald and Weekly Times.
 1 rang the new editor-in-chief of the Courier-Mail, Ted Bray, later Sir Theodore Bray.